Citation, DOI & article data

 - <2 cm denotes low type

-False-positive: if image is taken in the 1st 24 hours of life or impacted meconium in distal rectum 6.
+False-positives may occur if the image is taken in the first 24 hours of life or if there is impacted meconium within the distal rectum 6.

 Fluoroscopy (contrast study)